Apply for a Campus Leader Role

 Application Process

-The application process timeline for the 2024-2025 Shared Leadership Application is:
+The application process timeline for the 2026-2027 Shared Leadership Application is:

-• Application Deadline: Monday, January 29, 2024, 4:30 p.m.
+• Application Deadline: Monday, February 9, 2026, 4:30 p.m.

-• Interviews & Selection: Tuesday, January 30 - Thursday, February 29, 2024
+• Interviews & Selection: Tuesday, February 10 - Thursday, March 12, 2026

-• Offers & Notifications: Friday, March 1, 2024
+• Offers & Notifications: Friday, March 13, 2026

 Application Preview

 Prior to opening the application and beginning, some students may find it beneficial to preview the questions and information being asked.
-Whether you prefer to prepare your answers separately and paste them into the application later, or you just want a sneak peek at what to expect, you can review the 2024-2025 Shared Application Questions & Preview (pdf) now.
+Whether you prefer to prepare your answers separately and paste them into the application later, or you just want a sneak peek at what to expect, you can review the 2025-2026 Shared Application Questions & Preview (pdf) now.

-The College Advancement Ambassador (CAA) Program is a Student Ambassador Program designed to give promising campus leaders the opportunity to engage with prominent alumni, to assist the Advancement team in educating the community about the importance and impact of giving back to Babson, and to build a bridge between the current student body and the alumni experience.
-Through a direct partnership with the Alumni Engagement team, CAAs receive exclusive, small group training focused on business etiquette and networking skills to leverage when representing Babson students at Advancement events; the skills learned are also beneficial for their professional career.
+The College Advancement Ambassador (CAA) Program is a student ambassador program designed to give promising campus leaders the opportunity to engage with prominent alumni, to assist the Advancement team in educating the community about the importance and impact of giving back to Babson, and to build a bridge between the current student body and the alumni experience.

-Applicants to this intimate cohort program should be professional, outgoing, enthusiastic, and eager to work with the Advancement team’s alumni relationship managers, gift officers, and Events staff.
-In addition, applicants must have strong communication skills, and be comfortable speaking to alumni, donors, Governance members and other VIPs in small and large group settings.
+• Applicants to this intimate cohort program should be professional, outgoing, enthusiastic, and eager to work with the Advancement team’s alumni relationship managers, gift officers, and Events staff.

 If selected as a CAA, accepted students will be required to:

-• Participate in training programs (Week of August 19th & throughout the year)
+• Participate in training programs (Week of August 18th & throughout the year)

 • Attend regular bi-weekly and monthly meetings (in-person & virtual)

-• Attend select REQUIRED campus & alumni events, which may take place on nights & weekends
+• Attend select required campus & alumni events, which may take place on nights & weekends

 • Train as a campus tour guide to host alumni during their visits to campus